udaysinh-git/minimal-portfolio/src/posts/my-first-post.md

 Hello everyone!

 I am thrilled to share my first blog post on this website.
-As a passionate Software Developer and AI Specialist, I have always been fascinated by the endless possibilities that technology offers.
+As a passionate Software Developer and AI Engineer, I have always been fascinated by the endless possibilities that technology offers.
 This website is a culmination of my experiences, skills, and aspirations, and I am excited to embark on this new journey of sharing my knowledge and ideas with you all.

 ## Why I Created This Website